aishwarya-mali/aishwarya-mali/README.md

 I Love Building User-Friendly and Dynamic Web Interfaces
 -------------------------------------------------

-I'm a React-Focused Frontend Developer with a Passion for JavaScript and CSS, Currently Learning React Native.
+I'm a React-Focused Frontend Developer with a Passion for CSS and JavaScript, Currently Learning React Native.

 * 🌍  I'm based in Pune, India
 * ✉️  You can contact me at [aishwaryamali29@gmail.com](mailto:aishwaryamali29@gmail.com)